revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 </details>

 ---
-7. What will be the output of the following code?
+7. What is the output of the following code?
 ```python3
 class Test:
     __num2=30